cadethacker/openid-connect-spa-best-practices/README.md

 *DO NOT* store the tokens in Web (Local or Session) Storage.
 Those should be treated as open cache and not security.
 Those storage options are open to *all* javascript loaded in your app.
 Go count the number of external javascript libraries you import.
 Do you trust all of them?
 Probably not.

-PRO: By moving the id_token (and maybe access_token as well) into memory, are become a hard target for XSS or CSER attacks because the token is not where attackers expect it.
+PRO: By moving the id_token (and maybe access_token as well) into memory, are become a hard target for XSS or CSRF attacks because the token is not where attackers expect it.

 4. __What do I do with the tokens once I have them?__

-1. Use a good client side JS library to open the JWT.
-This https://github.com/auth0/jwt-decode good one.
-It will open the JWT for you, and does very light validation.
+* Use a good client side JS library to open the JWT.
+But you can also unpack it yourself.
+It is just base64.
+Best to find one that does some light validation and checks if it was manipulated or expired.

-2. Use the id_token for verifying information about the human logged into your app, not the access_token.
+* Use the id_token for verifying information about the human logged into your app, not the access_token.
 You can verify if it is modifed, so great for maininting authorizations inside the browser without making a round trip.

-My personal opinion (and could easily be argued different ways) is that OpenID Connect Level 1 is to set the id_token and access_token for a work day (8 hours) and throw away the refresh token.
-But if you set the id_token/access_token for shorter period of time (say 15 minutes) then you will need to store the refresh token (which should be set for 8 hours) on the server session so your user can refresh their token on demand.
-That is a OpenID Connect Level 2 topic.
-Start with Level 1 and work up to Level 2.
+* If you are not session, then keep an eye on if the id_token has expired.

 5. __How do I make authorized calls to my backend?__

-First point, once the id_token gets to your browser, it should stay there.
+Once the id_token gets to your browser, it should stay there.
 This is for your javasript code, and should not be passed around.
 If you want to validate it, then write a quick endpoint on your backend and pass it back to validate it, but other than that call, the id_token stays put.

 For the access_token you have two options: